amoschou/acrubrics/Science/Year 10 SHE.md

 ## Achievement standard

 By the end of Year 10,
-Students analyse how the models and theories they use have developed over time and discuss the factors that prompted their review.
+students analyse how the models and theories they use have developed over time and discuss the factors that prompted their review.

 ## Rubric